jabolopes/bapel/designs/modules.md

 # Modules

 A module is the unit of abstraction.
-It is a collection of files that share the management of a set of symbols.
+It is a collection of source files that share the management of a set of symbols.

 A module decides which symbols exist in that module, and which are visible or hidden to the other modules.